Glycolic Acid Skin Care Products

 I’m a big glycolic acid fan.
 I've watched products come and go and change over the years and I know that the glycolic acid products I have on DrBaileySkinCare.com are the best available.
 Without fail, these products deliver the best results for all those benefits I listed above.

-How do you pick the right glycolic acid product for your facial skin type?
+How do you pick the right glycolic acid product for facial skin care?

-To make your choices simple I have a Glycolic Acid Facial Skin Care Kit that fits all skin types.
-It provides your glycolic acid cleanser and oil-free cream in 3 different strengths.
-Start at 10% and work up as your skin adjusts.
-Add one of my zinc oxide sunscreens, also based on your skin type, and you have a powerful anti-aging skin care routine that will transform your complexion and fight the signs of skin aging over the course of your lifetime.
+To make your choices simple I have a Glycolic Acid Anti-Wrinkle Face Cream that fits all skin types.
+This cream is the most important facial glycolic acid product to use and you can just add that to your existing skin care routine.
+Always start at the lower strength and work up as your skin adjusts.
+Add one of my zinc oxide sunscreens and you have a powerful anti-aging skin care routine that will transform your complexion and fight the signs of skin aging over the course of your lifetime.

 How do you combine glycolic acid products with other acne and anti-aging products?

-If your goal is to use the most powerful anti-aging products possible for your skin, consider combining one of my Glycolic Acid Kits with my Retinol Intensive Anti-Wrinkle Night Cream.
+If your goal is to use the most powerful anti-aging products possible for your skin, consider combining my Glycolic Acid Face Cream with my Retinol Intensive Anti-Wrinkle Night Cream.

 This really is the best of the best from science and nature for today's intelligent anti-aging skin care.
-Whether you choose glycolic acid alone or in combination with my Antioxidant Kit and/or my Retinol Cream, the results are astounding!
+Whether you choose glycolic acid alone or in combination with my Retinol Cream, the results are astounding!

 What is the best way to use glycolic acid on your body skin?